ZhgChg.Li

 Advantages of Google Apps Script:

-• ✅ Seamless integration with Google ecosystem services (e.g., Firebase, GA, etc.) and data (no need to handle OAuth yourself).
+• ✅ Seamless integration with Google ecosystem services (e.g. Firebase, GA, etc.) and data (no need to handle OAuth yourself)

 Disadvantages of Google Apps Script:

-• ❌ Built-in version control is lacking.
+• ❌ Built-in version control is problematic

-• ❌ FaaS cold start issues.
+• ❌ FaaS Cold Start Issue

-• Does not support simultaneous development by multiple users.
-However, this has little impact on the Web App; at most, you may have to wait a few extra seconds to enter the webpage.
+However, this has little impact on the Web App, at most causing a few extra seconds delay when loading the page.

 UI Framework